yesiamrocks/Triggle/README.md

 [![View Demo](https://img.shields.io/badge/🎬%20Live-Demo-green?style=for-the-badge)](https://yesiamrocks.github.io/Triggle/)
 [![Made for {css}animation](https://img.shields.io/badge/Made%20for-{css}animation-7e2ea0?style=for-the-badge&logo=css3&logoColor=white)](https://github.com/yesiamrocks/cssanimation)

-`triggle.js` is a lightweight JavaScript library that makes it easy to control CSS animations using simple HTML attributes, no dependencies required.
+**Triggle** is a lightweight JavaScript library that makes it easy to control CSS animations using simple HTML attributes, no dependencies required.

-Designed for performance and mobile-friendly by default, `triggle.js` lets you add animations that respond to user actions like mouse clicks, hovers, key presses, scroll events, and more.
+Designed for performance and mobile-friendly by default, **Triggle** lets you add animations that respond to user actions like mouse clicks, hovers, key presses, scroll events, and more.
 Just use intuitive `data-triggle` attributes to trigger animations exactly when and how you want them.

-Whether you're building interactive buttons, scroll effects, or playful UI animations, triggle.js works beautifully with [`cssanimation.css`](https://github.com/yesiamrocks/cssanimation) and supports options like delays, durations, and auto-reset, giving you full control with minimal code.
+Whether you're building interactive buttons, scroll effects, or playful UI animations, **Triggle** works beautifully with [`cssanimation.css`](https://github.com/yesiamrocks/cssanimation) and supports options like delays, durations, and auto-reset, giving you full control with minimal code.

 ## Features